webpy/webpy.github.com/cookbook/uwsgi-nginx.md

 # deploying web.py with nginx, uwsgi service and linux

 It is possible to deploy web.py with nginx using a uWSGI 2.0.11 or later.
-Note that earlier versions available in the repository may not work! uWSGI is available via python's pip installer.
+Note that earlier versions available in the repository (such as 1.9.17) may not work! uWSGI is available via python's pip installer.
 Nginx natively supports uWSGI since 0.8.40.
+The following is for python 2.7.

+	sudo apt-get install python-pip nginx python-webpy python-dev libpcre3-dev sudo apt-get remove uwsgi uwsgi-core
+	sudo pip install uwsgi

 Create the folders: